Sberm/Transgender.rs/README.md

 ### uninstall

-if you want to uninstall Transgender
+if you want to uninstall `Transgender.rs`
 ```
 make uninstall
 ```